Newborn – 18 years

 Children are given vaccines at a young age because this is when they are at highest risk of getting sick or dying from certain diseases.
-There are 14 different vaccines that are recommended for children before age two.
+There are several vaccines that are recommended for children before age two.
 Some vaccines are combined to reduce the amount of injections your child will receive.
+The CDC has recommended a vaccine schedule for children’s vaccines.
+Immunization schedules change, so be sure to talk with your healthcare provider regarding your child’s immunizations.

 Back to School:

-Travel:
+International Travel:

 Flu: